Google Translate Limitations Disclaimer

 Student Eligibility

-Students may be considered for OYAP if they are at least 16 years of age, in Grade 11 or 12 and serious about learning a skilled trade.
+Students may be considered for OYAP if they are at least 15 years of age, have completed 14 credits and serious about learning a skilled trade.

 How do students get involved?